 1. Not everything is a big deal.
 Scale issues so that important topics are always talked about and small things go unmentioned.
 If something is hurtful or disrespectful, address it immediately.
 If something is annoying, really think about how important it is to communicate that to your partner.
 Don’t nitpick or you will grow to resent one another.

-Ladies, know that there are so many amazing men out there...and I know that my closest girlfriend—as well as yours, didn't find them all.
-Be hopeful.
-Put the energy out to the Universe and/or God and you will find a great guy who respects you, values you and wants to put forth the effort to be with you and only you and he will come.
+Ladies, know there are many amazing men out there, be hopeful that you will find one.
+Put the energy out to the Universe/God and you will find a great man who will respect, value and want to put forth the effort to be with you—and only you.
 You deserve to be with a man who wants to keep a relationship successful with you versus tearing it apart.
-Don't give up and go find your own unique love story!
+Do not give up and go find your own unique love story!